nannarobi/linkedin-skill-assessments-quizzes/accounting/accounting-quiz.md

 - [ ] limited competition in the company's industry resulting in increasing profitability
 - [ ] the audit committee's approval of specific accounting methods and principles
 - [ ] year-end financial adjustments significantly impacting the financial results

+#### Q75.
+Which budgeting approach is most favorable to obtain employee support?

+- [ ] top-down budgeting
+- [ ] zero-based budgeting
+- [ ] participatory budgeting
+- [ ] collaborative budgeting

+#### Q76.
+Your client's company wants to determine the relationship between its monthly operating costs and a potential cost driver.
+The output of regression analysis showed this information: intercept coefficient = 5500, x variable 1 coefficient = 82.7, r-square = 0.96.
+What is the company's monthly cost equation?

+- [ ] y = $82.7x + $0.96x + $5500
+- [ ] y = $5500x + $82.7x
+- [ ] y = $82.7xx + $5500
+- [ ] y = $0.96x + $5500

+#### Q77.
+Which statement of the negative confirmation requests is correct?

+- [ ] Negative confirmation requests are an effective tool if the auditor strongly suspects that account balances have been understated.
+- [ ] Unreturned negative confirmation requests do not provide strong audit evidence.
+- [ ] Negative confirmation requests are an appropriate choice when detection risk is low.
+- [ ] Unreturned negative confirmation requests prove that there are no issues with account balances.